ory/docs/docs/docs/ecosystem/security.md

 ---
-id: bugbounty
+id: security
-title: Bug Bounty Program
+title: Security Policy
 ---

 As a security focused company, Ory appreciates and encourages any interest by